International relations of Scotland: Brexit

 In the aftermath of the 2016 United Kingdom European Union membership referendum, the Scottish Government explored how to maintain links with the EU.
 This was in opposition to the policy of the UK Government, which conducts diplomacy on behalf of the entire United Kingdom.

 On 24 June, Sturgeon said she would communicate to all EU member states that Scotland had voted to stay in the EU.
 An emergency Scottish cabinet meeting on 25 June agreed that the Scottish Government would seek to enter negotiations with the EU and its member states, to explore options to protect Scotland's place in the EU.
 In response to the vote, the Scottish Government launched the Scotland's Place in Europe document, a white paper setting out the Scottish Government's aims and wishes of Scotland's role in Europe post-Brexit.
 Sturgeon later said that while she believed in Scottish independence, her starting point in these discussions was to protect Scotland's relationship with the EU.
 One option that was explored was access to the European Economic Area via EFTA membership for Scotland.
 However, other EFTA states have stated that only sovereign states are eligible for membership, so it could only join if it became independent from the UK.

 In 2020, the United Kingdom left the European Union under the terms Brexit withdrawal agreement.
-Northern Ireland's relationship with the bloc is governed by the Northern Ireland Protocol, which maintains an open border with the Republic of Ireland by keeping Northern Ireland in the EU single market for goods.
+Northern Ireland's relationship with the bloc is governed by the Northern Ireland Protocol, which maintains an open border with the Republic of Ireland by keeping Northern Ireland in the EU single market for goods..
+In 2021, an open letter signed by 200 European cultural and public figures launched the campaign Europe for Scotland, expressing solidarity to Scotland post-Brexit.
+The letter called on the European Union to make clear that an independent Scotland should be welcome back, offering "generous terms" and signalling a path to become a member in advance of any independence referendum.